 After the first three cards have been dealt, the player showing the lowest upcard must make what is called a “bring-in” bet.
 As with the ante, the size of the bring-in varies depending on the size of the stakes, but unlike the ante, you have a choice with the bring-in.
 You may (as most players do) make a minimum bet that is only slightly larger than the ante, or you may choose to make a full-sized bet.

-For example, in a $3-$6 game, you could choose to make a bring-in bet of either $1.00 or $3.00 (we will continue to use the $3-$6 game for our other examples in this section).
+For example, in a $3-$6 game of 7 Card Stud, you could choose to make a bring-in bet of either $1.00 or $3.00 (we will continue to use the $3-$6 game for our other examples in this section).
 Most players opt for the minimum even if they have a strong hand, because it creates deception, but there are strategic reasons why making an occasional full-sized bring-in makes sense.

 The bring-in bet, by the way, is the only significant time and place in poker where card suits come into play.
 The highest suit is spades, followed by hearts, diamonds, and clubs.
 If the lowest upcard showing is a three, and two players are showing threes, the player with the lower suited would be forced to make the bring-in bet.
 If one player held the three of hearts, and the other the three of diamonds, the player with the three of diamonds would make the bring-in bet.